Uesernaeme/testing/guacamole.md

 1. cut avocado in half
 2. remove avocado pit
 3. scoop up avocado pulp into a bowl
+4. cut lime in half
+5. squeeze lime into bowl
+6. drop a pinch of salt into bowl
-4. mix with salt and the juice of one lime
+4. mix and mush everything to obtain a creamy consistency